 Here’s the key.

 Jason checks out in the very moments when Mary wants him, more than anything, to come in closer.
-Even if she’s yelling and it seems counter-intuitive, our loving suggestion to Jason is to lean into her and know that she just wants to feel loved, appreciated, and supported.
-Say something comforting, assuring, and validating.
-Be helpful, willing, and positively engaging.
+Even if she’s yelling and it seems counter-intuitive, our loving suggestion to Jason is to lean into her and know that she just wants to feel loved and supported.
+Do and say something comforting, assuring, validating, grateful, and helpful.
 This will relax her nervous system and open her heart.

 All too often, in our intimate relationships, we humans do the opposite of what our partner needs from us and what would help.

 If we don’t know how to communicate about the issue effectively and don’t understand what is really going on, we can spend a lifetime unnecessarily arguing about the argument itself and never get our needs met.
 How exhausting.